Depression in Senior Citizens: How to Detect it in Time

 - Few available activities

-Depression in old age isn’t always noticed by people around the elderly person.
-They downplay the symptoms, thinking that they’re temporary or a quirk of old age.
+Depression isn’t always noticeable by most people around the elderly person.
+They don’t notice the symptoms due to thinking that they’re temporary or a quirk of old age.

 However, something happens when they have negative emotions for a long time.
-They can have physical problems.
-Sometimes the elderly person can even stop eating or try to end their lives.
+They can have physical problems and sometimes they can even stop eating or try to end their lives.

-It’s also necessary to know that discovering a disease in an elderly person can cause depression.
+It’s also necessary to know that an elderly person can become depressed after being diagnosed with a disease.

-For instance, this happens if they’re diagnosed with cancer, Parkinson’s, the onset of dementia, etc… The disease can become worse if they take medications, like sleeping pills.
+For instance, this could happen if they’re diagnosed with cancer, Parkinson’s disease, the onset of dementia, etc… The disease can become worse if they take medications, like sleeping pills.
 Drinking too much alcohol can also affect this disease.

-As adults, we spend a lot of time thinking about retiring and having gray hair.
-You might think about sharing a lot of love, enjoying a beautiful house by the beach or in the mountains.
+As adults, people spend a lot of time thinking about retiring and having gray hair.
+You might think about sharing your love with others, enjoying a beautiful house by the beach or in the mountains.
 You might think about reading the newspaper in a rocking chair.
 Or, you might even think about getting periodic visits from your children and grandchildren.

+The aging is the worst part of life for many people.
 There are many hard changes that a person has to overcome.
 These include the loss of friends and loved ones, feeling inferior and unprotected, and even an inability to help society.
+Due to these life changes, depression in senior citizens is very common.

 There are several initial symptoms for this kind of depression.
-Among them we find:
+Among them are:

 - Feelings of sadness